Celebrating Black History & Culture

 As much as Black people heavily influence the world of fashion, it’s widely known that racial issues run right throughout the industry, but finally it is making a change to better address racial equality.
 This September marks the one-year anniversary of the launch of the British Fashion Council's Diversity & Inclusion Steering Committee, which aims to fight against the industry’s discrimination.
 There are also some encouraging signs for the future of the industry: according to a 2018 report by University of the Arts London, 47% of the students across their five universities come from BAME backgrounds.
 Whilst we look forward to their amazing designs, we’ve listed 10 Black British designers you can immediately add to your closet, from vibrant African print designs to earthy toned uber comfy sweats.

-1. Priya Ahluwali
+1. Priya Ahluwalia

 Taking the old and making it new, all while flawlessly infusing her dual Indian and Nigerian heritage into the clothes is what Priya Ahluwali does.
 Her designs integrate delicate patchwork into sleek cut garments that bring bold prints to the forefront.

-Priya Ahluwali
+Priya Ahluwalia

 2. Saul Nash